The BPM Festival: History

 In 2013, The BPM Festival won the "International Festival" award from DJ Awards in Ibiza and in 2016 was nominated by International Dance Music Awards for "Best Music Event" for a third year in a row, as well as “Festival of the Year” at the first ever Electronic Music Awards & Foundation.
 In addition, The BPM Festival won "Best Festival" in the EMPO Awards in 2015 with a nomination in 2016.
 Now embarking on its tenth year, The BPM Festival continues to be a dance music lover's tropical paradise and the perfect winter getaway.

-Approximately 35,000 people attended The BPM Festival in 2012 which has grown to over 70,000 from 72 countries.
-Artists on the 2013 schedule include Richie Hawtin, Sasha, Jamie Jones, Damian Lazarus, Carl Cox, Maceo Plex, Soul Clap, Wolf + Lamb, Lee Burridge, Jamie Roy, Loco Dice and Luciano.
+Approximately 35,000 people attended The BPM Festival in 2012.
+Artists on the 2013 schedule included Richie Hawtin, Sasha, Jamie Jones, Damian Lazarus, Carl Cox, Maceo Plex, Soul Clap, Wolf + Lamb, Lee Burridge, Jamie Roy, Loco Dice and Luciano.